jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ### Linux File Permissions

-Linux file permissions dictate who can read, write, or execute a file or directory.
-These permissions are represented by a **10-character string**, which includes information about the file type and the access rights granted to the owner, group, and others.
-For example, a string like `-rwxr-xr--` .
+Linux file permissions determines who can read, write, or execute a file or directory.
+These permissions are represented by a 10-character string ( eg `-rwxr-xr--` ), which includes information about the file type and the access rights granted to the owner, group, and others.

 **First Character (File Type)**: The first character of the string tells the type of file:
 - `-` means a regular file.